- Soft Water: Naturally or Reverse Osmosis

 Do You Have Soft Water?

 Many people have soft water in their home because they use a water softener.
-If you use a sodium or potasium based water softener [or if you live in an area that has very high levels of sodium in your water] you should read our Sodium page for more information on that.
+This page is not about that kind of soft water.
+If you have soft water because you use a sodium or potassium based water softener you should read our Sodium page for more information on that.

-The other cases of soft water in the country are people who naturally have soft water.
-The softness is caused by a lack of minerals.
-To get good water ionization you need sufficient minerals in your water.
+There are several spots around the country which naturally have soft water.
+The softness is caused by a lack of calcium in the water.